 Are you looking for quirky places where culture, entertainment and industrial heritage go hand in hand?
-Add these hotspots to your summer agenda!
+Add these hotspots to your agenda!

 It’s a familiar phenomenon in many cities: abandoned factories, empty warehouses and other building complexes waiting aimlessly for demolition.
 What a waste of space.
 Creative repurposing is a powerful tool against vacancy and dilapidation: make room for art and culture!

 Brussels understands this and temporary occupations are blossoming here.
 You mainly see them along the banks of the capital’s canal.
 Start-ups, fab labs, arts centres, associations and entrepreneurs are breathing new life into dormant sites and transforming them into locally anchored urban laboratories and creative breeding grounds.